 - No built-in SIP or PBX connectivity, can only send push notifications to non-IP phones

 - Camera lens should be at a minimum height of 57 inches, compared to the ADA compliance height of maximum 48 inches

 Latch is a U.S. based innovator that started with locks and has evolved into a video intercom and access control system.
-The system is focused on large residential buildings and property management.
 It is positioned as a complete building system and contains hardware, software and services to make buildings better for everyone.